ektrah/nsec/docs/api/nsec.cryptography.aeadalgorithm.md

 ### Decrypt(Key, in Nonce, ReadOnlySpan<byte>, ReadOnlySpan<byte>)

-Decrypts and authenticates the specified data using the specified key and returns the result as an array of bytes.
+Decrypts and authenticates the specified ciphertext using the specified key, nonce, and associated data, and returns the decrypted plaintext as an array of bytes.

     public byte[] Decrypt(
         Key key,